 If you just search on the names of these individuals you get pages and pages of results, I’ve also included each twitter handle in this blog so you can easily follow if you so desire.
 Creating a brand, especially a personal brand, does not happen overnight, it takes a great deal of effort, consistent engagement and creativity.

 Where do you begin?

-I have outline three basic steps where to begin, this by no means is an exhaustive list and it by not means is THE way you must go about your personal branding process.
-This is from my experience, my failed attempts and my successes.
+I have outline three basic steps where to begin, but this by no means is an exhaustive list and it by no means is THE way you must go about your personal branding process.
+This is from my own experience combining my failed attempts and my successes.
 I thought three steps would be a good way to begin and not overwhelm you with too much detail.

 Step one, what will be the brand, your brand?
 First Name, First Middle Initial Last Name, ‘Nickname’ Last Name?
 You need to decide and then you need to be consistent.
-I have broken this rule with my own twitter handle, @davidchapa, but I have had it now for four years tied to my consistent brand, David A. Chapa – fortunately I didn’t have a problem – but breaking ranks like that can have repercussions, so beware.
+I have broken this rule with my own twitter handle, @davidchapa, but I have had it now for nearly two decades tied to my consistent brand, David A. Chapa – fortunately I didn’t have a problem – but breaking ranks like that can have repercussions, so beware.

 Step two, whatever your industry, make sure you are fully engaged, whether you are an externally facing asset to your company or not, remain engaged.
-By that I mean, share with your community through blogs, twitter, linkedin, etc. Jump in to online dialogues with meaningful and compelling thoughts, ideas and comments.
+By that I mean, share with your community through blogs, Twitter, LinkedIn, etc. Jump in on online dialogues with meaningful and compelling thoughts, ideas and comments.
 If you have an opportunity to present at a trade conference, take the opportunity and make sure you use your brand whenever and wherever possible.